ros-sports/rqt_image_overlay-docs/installation.rst

 .. warning::

    This package targets **ROS2 Galactic onwards**.
-It won't copmile on all ROS1 and older ROS2 distros.
+It won't compile on all ROS1 and older ROS2 distros.

 Cloning repositories